DavidBoja/xsecmesh/README.md

 These issues can cause big problems for cross-section algorithms.
 *xsecmesh* overcomes them by first finding edge-plane intersection points and then building cross-section polygons using the mesh's connectivity matrix.
-It also looks for degenerate labels when it runs into a dead end due to edge labeling errors.

-This function can handle multiple, simultaneous polygons that may arise in a single cross-section (demonstrated in the L-shaped membrane cross-sections shown above).
+*xsecmesh* can identify multiple, simultaneous polygons that may arise in a single cross-section.

-*xsecmesh* is also capable of finding cross-sections when a closed mesh is formed not by a single, continuous mesh, but by a number of distinct meshes that are arranged such that they enclose a volume (imagine, for example, a can formed by two disks and an open cylinder).

-*xsecmesh* accepts a plane and a mesh as inputs.
+*xsecmesh* accepts a plane and a face-vertex mesh as inputs.

 ````
 plane = [0,0,0.4, 1,0,0, 0,1,0];